argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/Horovod/theta.md

 5. The impact of warmup epochs

     We could use a small learning rate (do not scale by the number of workers) in the begining 1 or 2 epochs, and see whether that improve the training results at large scale.

+    To do this for PyTorch, please refer to: https://stackoverflow.com/questions/65343377/adam-optimizer-with-warmup-on-pytorch

+    Please check keras example [tensorflow2_keras_mnist.py](./tensorflow2_keras_mnist.py).